joelouthan/theologic.us/content/posts/2019-11-25-commentary-romans.md

 > **You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him.
 But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.
 If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.**

-Just as Joshua asked and declared the people of Israel, Jesus Christ is asking each of us this one thing:
+Just as Joshua asked and declared the people of Israel, **Jesus Christ our Lord** is asking each of us this one thing:

 **"Choose this day whom you will serve."** The gods that we have made up in our minds that we server with our hearts that will only lead us to death and destruction or to the Living and Everlasting God who is only life, the fullness of joy and pleasures forevermore.